jcbgamboa/jcbgamboa.github.io/_posts/2017-08-28-convolutions-and-neural-networks.md

 the final image would be the same as the size of the original image If the kernel were $2 \times 2$, then the output would have size
 $n-1 \times n-1$.
 For a $3 \times 3$ kernel, it would be
 $n-2 \times n-2$.
-You can see how tthis generalizes to
+You can see how this generalizes to
 $n-(k+1) \times n-(k+1)$, where $k$ is the size of the kernel.

 It would be nice if I could find ways to get